 A Cabeceo Story

 I don’t know her name.
 She looked like in her middle 30s, sitting with her girl friend, who was about the same age.
 They sat across the room in the women’s section, chatting and not dancing.
-I had an impression that they came not to dance tango but to watch other people dance and spend some time together, which is not uncommon in Buenos Aires.
+I had an impression that they came not to dance but to spend some time together and watch other people dance tango, which is not uncommon in Buenos Aires.

 I danced a lot that night.
-Every time I went back to my seat, I noticed that the two girls were still chatting and that girl was still looking in my direction.
-I ignored her because I didn't think she wanted to dance or even could dance, but I kept my eyes on her girl friend, whose dance impressed me.
+Every time I went back to my seat, I saw that the two girls were still chatting, and the girl was still looking in my direction.
+I continued to ignore her because I didn't think she wanted to dance, or even could dance.
+But I kept my eyes on her girl friend, whose dance impressed me.
 The girl must have noticed that, for at one point I saw her talking to her girl friend while looking at me, as if telling her I was watching her.
 But her girl friend only gave me a brief look and quickly turned her eyes away.
 Only she still gazed at me.

 At that moment it suddenly dawned on me that perhaps she was interested in dancing with me.
 She might not be a good dancer, but I was ready to give a try since she has been looking at me for so long.
 I nodded at her, and she nodded back.
 To make sure she was responding to my cabeceo, I looked around to see if anyone was communicating with her, but I found no one doing that.
 So I stood up and walked towards her.
 She stared at me all the way until I reached her table.
 “A very patient girl, brave, confident, and very persistent.”
 I thought.
 That was one thing I learned about cabeceo that night.